-(x) Business combinations and intangible assets
+Business combinations and intangible assets Business combinations are accounted for using Ind AS 103, Business Combinations.
+Ind AS 103 (Currency: Indian rupees in crore)

-Business combinations are accounted for using Ind AS 103, Business Combinations.
-Ind AS 103 requires the identifiable intangible assets and contingent consideration to be fair valued in order to ascertain the net fair value of identifiable assets, liabilities and contingent liabilities of the acquiree.
+requires the identifiable intangible assets and contingent consideration to be fair valued in order to ascertain the net fair value of identifiable assets, liabilities and contingent liabilities of the acquiree.
 Significant estimates are required to be made in determining the value of contingent consideration and intangible assets.
 These valuations are conducted by independent valuation experts.